 The following are the points to remember about the acceptance criteria.

-- Defining the Acceptance criteria is the foremost testing step just after writing the agile user stories.
+- Defining the Acceptance criteria is the foremost buy modafinil online with visa testing step just after writing the agile user stories.
 It is initiated by the testing team that is comprised of the product owner, Business Analyst, testing lead and other team members.

 - Acceptance criteria helps to ensure that the testing team knows what they are going to test about the product though detailed explanation is not given at this point.